 Historical Cases

 Military conflicts have historically played a significant role in shaping the economic landscape of nations, with direct impacts on currency valuation.
-The Russian-Ukraine conflict is a pivotal example, highlighting the direct and indirect economic consequences of such disputes on global politics and economic activity.
+The Russian-Ukraine conflict is a pivotal example, highlighting the direct and indirect financial consequences of such disputes on global politics and economic activity.

 Studies evaluating the causal impact of this conflict on Russia’s exchange rate found a negative effect, with the currency experiencing rapid depreciation.
 This depreciation diverged significantly from counterfactual predictions, where the actual exchange rate was consistently lower than expected in the absence of conflict 28.